Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 They both promote security by transparency : Proton audits its client apps, which are also open source, and Mailfence lets you use your favorite client apps, while using OpenPGP.js in their web client.

-None of them publish the server-side code though, but this is hopefully not absolutely required because of end-to-end encryption.
+None of them publish the server-side code though, but you will not get better today, and hopefully this should not be required thanks to end-to-end encryption.

 Importing emails